Ssstaffsignal

 Phase 4: Transition to Depth (1 minute)

-"The basic architecture is straightforward — gateway middleware + Redis counters.
+"The basic architecture is straightforward.
 What makes this Staff-level is the failure mode reasoning.
-Let me dive into three areas: (1) what happens when Redis fails, (2) distributed coordination across multiple gateway instances, (3) policy management as an organizational problem."
+Three areas worth going deep: what happens when Redis fails, distributed coordination across multiple gateway instances, and policy management as an organizational problem.
+Which is most interesting to you?"

 Phase 5: Deep Dives (25–30 minutes)